 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-BMC Psychiatry operates an open peer-review system, where the reviewers' names are included on the peer review reports for authors.
-In addition, if the article is published, the named reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0.
-Previous versions of the manuscript and all author responses to the reviewers are available by contacting email@example.com.
+BMC Psychiatry operates a transparent peer-review system, where, if the article is published, the reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0 but the reviewer is not named.

 BMC Psychiatry is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.